 Chapter 1 – examples of home recording studios

-The author describes several studios that clearly look more like professional studios than home recording studios, but they are an interesting illustration.
-He also stresses that building a home recording studio successfully means that one cannot take shortcuts.
-Sometimes what seems like a minor deviation from building instructions will have large effect on the final soundproofing result.
-He also covers pros and cons of doing it yourself, or hiring a contractor for construction.
+The author describes several studios that look more like professional studios than home recording studios but are interesting illustrations.
+He also stresses that successfully building a home recording studio means one cannot take shortcuts.
+Sometimes, a minor deviation from building instructions greatly affects the final soundproofing result.
+He also covers the pros and cons of doing it yourself or hiring a contractor for construction.

 Chapter 2 – acoustic concepts

 The author explains succinctly key acoustical concepts that a studio builder must know.
-It covers such concepts as frequency, wavelength, room modes, flutter echo, comb filtering, stereo imaging and room sizes.
+It covers frequency, wavelength, room modes, flutter echo, comb filtering, stereo imaging, and room sizes.

 Chapter 3 – basic sound isolation technique for home recording studio

-The author talks about basic isolation techniques and concepts, and also mentions mistakes people sometimes make.
+The author discusses basic sound isolation techniques and concepts and mentions mistakes people sometimes make.

-Chapter 4 - construction details of home recording studio
+Chapter 4 - construction details of the home recording studio

-This chapter explains how to build floating concrete slab floor and explains why wood deck is usually not adequate.
-The author then describes many details of wall, floor and ceiling assemblies.
+This chapter explains how to build a floating concrete slab floor and why a wood deck is usually inadequate.
+The author then describes many details of wall, floor, and ceiling assemblies.

 Chapter 5 – soundproof doors and windows

-The author talks about soundproof windows and doors and provides detailed instructions how to build them.
-He provides instructions how to build a very strongly soundproofed door.
+The author discusses soundproof windows and doors and provides detailed instructions on building them.
+He provides instructions on how to build a very strongly soundproofed door.

 Chapter 6 – electrical design for home recording studio

-This chapter covers electrical and electronic considerations that are important for proper functioning of home recording studio.
+This chapter covers electrical and electronic considerations important for properly functioning the home recording studio.

-The author describes relevant HVAC (heating, ventilation and air-conditioning) design concepts in detail.
-I think that this chapter has far too many technical details for a do-it-yourself handyman to successfully implement without an HVAC contractor.
-On the other hand, HVAC contractors usually do not pay enough attention to noise issues, so they will need supervision in this area.
+The author describes relevant HVAC (heating, ventilation, and air-conditioning) design concepts in detail.
+This chapter has far too many technical details for a do-it-yourself handyman to implement without an HVAC contractor successfully.
+On the other hand, HVAC contractors usually do not pay enough attention to noise issues so they will need supervision in this area.

-In conclusion, the second and third chapters of his book provide an interesting overview of building acoustics.
-Bulk of this book covers detailed instructions for building required sound proof assemblies.
-Chapters dealing with electrical issues and HVAC are too detailed for average do-it-yourself handyman.
-They are intended for the knowledgeable and dedicated home recording studio builders.
+In conclusion, his book's second and third chapters provide an interesting overview of building acoustics.
+The bulk of this book covers detailed instructions for building required soundproof assemblies.
+Chapters dealing with electrical issues and HVAC are too detailed for the average do-it-yourself handyman.
+They are intended for knowledgeable and dedicated home recording studio builders.

-Chapters that deal with sound isolation issues have more general application for other noise critical situations (home theater rooms, music practice rooms, etc.).
-Therefore this book is a useful and educational reading for anyone interested in soundproofing construction.
+Chapters that deal with sound isolation issues have more general applications for other noise-critical situations (home theater rooms, music practice rooms, etc.).
+Therefore this book is useful and educational for anyone interested in soundproofing construction.